Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 4: Fix: Configure CI for tests for better maintainability. at 2024-11-04 11:48:26
 * Commit 5: CI: Fix bug in script for better maintainability. at 2024-11-06 12:20:19
 * Commit 6: Test: Optimize performance of database to align with standards. at 2024-11-11 09:14:20
+* Commit 7: Refactor: Optimize performance of algorithm for better readability. at 2024-11-11 16:21:48